 The Seduction Date

 We all have those dates where we want to be the ultimate temptress, where we want our partner to fall under our spell and passionately kiss us with animal magnetism taking over.
 This may occur at any stage during the dating phase, some people do it on the first date, some further down the track.
 But we all know that feeling of wanting to appear completely desirable.
 For me, this has always been achieved in low cut dresses because the way I see it, it distracts away from everything else.
 Luckily, this is not the only way to achieve the seductive look.
 Tight dresses, always a winner.
 But fortunately, this season’s biggest trend, the slip dress, screams seduction.
 Back on trend in a big way, bias cut silky dresses fall off the body, but one almost appears naked.
 Rat & Boa dresses are great at this.
-Sexy without appearing slutty.
 Shop these seductive looks at the Volte.

 The Date Where Mindless Conversation Won’t Cut It

 So what do you wear in these situations?
 The usual pretty, cool or sexy won’t cut it, especially when you want to be taken seriously and judged by what you are saying, rather than what you look like.
 Sure, something basic like a classic shirt dress is not too attention seeking but I think you can establish your seriousness with something more edgy.
 Think beautiful blazers, teamed with jeans and ballerina flats.
 Or even a cute matching set.
 Cute and respectable.
 Choosing a bold colour will add a contemporary feel to your outfit.
 An alternative that is more feminine is an architectural dress.
 Think volume, interesting design lines.
 Think Maticevski, Camilla & Marc and even some Dion Lee pieces.
 Interesting enough whilst being feminine.
-Have a look at what we have at Volte.
+Have a look at what we have at The Volte.

 The I’m Trying To Show My Edge Date

 Different to the effortlessly cool date because that look can cater to everyone.
 For me, it has worked on creatives, suits and tradies alike.
 But this kind of date is different.
-He is the cool one.
+They are the cool one.
 Almost too cool.
 How can you tell if this is your guy?
 A beard is a dead giveaway.
 And glasses.
 Maybe some ironic tattoos too.
 Definitely not sleeves but well thought pieces scattered across the body.
 Not essential though.
 What is essential is the attitude.
 He knows the latest small bars that are in, he knows the best restaurants you’ve never heard of and all the latest obscure music.
 All the kind of places he might take you.